PowerLoom/docs/docs/build-with-powerloom/use-cases/building-new-usecase/eth-price-tracking.md

 This guide provides a detailed walkthrough on setting up an Eth price tracker.
 We'll capture Ethereum price snapshots directly from the Mainnet, building upon the setup we previously established for the Devnet.

 :::tip
-Prerequisites: Before we dive into the implementation of Eth price tracker, you must follow all the steps in this blog.
-This is a prerequisite to this guide: Setting up your own Devnet node.
+Prerequisites: Before we dive into the implementation of Eth price tracker, you must follow all the steps in this link.
+[Set up your Devnet Node](/docs/build-with-powerloom/devnet/getting-started)

 Once you are done, you can follow the instructions below.

-[Set up your Devnet Node](/docs/build-with-powerloom/devnet/getting-started)
 :::
 ### Scenario: ETH Price Tracking